vancesteven/PlanetProfile/README.md

 Rock properties are from Perple_X: http://www.perplex.ethz.ch/
 Input files were developed by Fabio Cammarano.
 Version 6.7.9 is currently being used.

-Python 3 instructions (may be necessary in a future update):
-  @ Find the path to the python3 executable (example command: which python3), and copy the full path
-  @ In a fresh Matlab session, at the console type pyversion("/path/to/python3/executable")

 ## To-dos:
 Modularization is not complete.